dxxmsdxy/onchain-canon/README.md

 Previous OC inscriptions can be referenced in both the content and credit fields of new OC’s using their inscription ID.

 * Credit prior work, or create teams and nested attribution schemes by including existing OC inscriptions with credits in the credit field of new OC inscriptions.
-* Create copies of an OC by including an existing OC inscription with content in the content field of a new OC inscription while using the original OC inscription as its parent.
+* Create copies of OC content by including it's inscription ID in the content field of a new OC inscription.
+* Create bundles of IP by including multiple existing OC inscriptions in the content field of a new OC inscription.

 </br>